US Sales tax basics for sellers who want to sell to the US

 Sales of digital services

-If you sell digital services: games, SAAS, media content you need to check your thresholds.
+If you sell digital services: games, SAAS, and media content you need to check your thresholds.
 Because they are not the same as the threshold for goods.
 For some states you also need to track a quantitative threshold – the average quantitative threshold is 200 transactions per year per state.
-The other issue for digital sales +

 B2B sales to the US